You have no alerts.

 Neighbour.
 On a lane that had looked like the edge of the world when they drove it.

-“Mum never told us much about him,” he said.
+“Mum never told us much about him,” Kai said.
 “We didn’t know anyone else was out here.”

 “Few and far between,” Tom said.
-He tilted his head, taking them in.
-“How are you finding it?
-The place?”
+He tipped his head at the house.
+“How are you finding it?”

 “Cold,” Ellie said before Kai could answer.

-“We’re only here a couple of nights,” Kai said.
+“We’re only here for the long weekend,” Kai said.
 “Just sorting things out.”

 “Because of bogs?”
 Ellie asked.